flashcordon/big-history/Exploration-spatiale.md

 would  become  an  important  source  of  small  debris  beginning  in about  the  year 2000,  and  that  afterwards,  “...the  debris  flux  will  increase  exponentially  with time, even though a zero net input may be maintained”.
-- while popular use of the term may have  exaggerated and distorted the conclusions of the 1978 paper, the result of all research to date confirms  that  we  are  now  entering  a  time  when  the  orbital  debris  environment will increasingly be controlled by random collisions.
-Without adequate collision avoidance  capabilities,  control  of  the  future  environment requires  that  we  fully implement  current  mitigation  guidelines  by  not  leaving  future  payloads  and rocket  bodies  in  orbit  after  their  useful  life.
-In  addition,  we  will  likely  be  re- quired to return some objects already in orbit.

 - In 1978, Kessler and Cour-Palais
 published  the  paper  Collision  Frequency  of  Artificial  Satellites:  The  Creation  of  a  Debris  Belt.1
 The  paper  concluded  that  if  the  past  growth  rate  in  the  catalogued  population  continued,  around